NativeScript/nativescript-app-sync-sdk-cli/README.md

 # NativeScript AppSync

 > ❤️ Built upon the shoulders of giants.
-Or more accurate, [Microsoft CodePush](https://github.com/microsoft/code-push)!
+Or more accurately, [Microsoft CodePush](https://github.com/microsoft/code-push)!

 This repo includes the [management CLI](/cli) and [Node.js management SDK](/sdk), which allows you to manage and automate the needs of your apps.
 To get started using AppSync for NativeScript, refer to our [AppSync plugin docs](https://github.com/EddyVerbruggen/nativescript-app-sync),